On the temporal tweezing of cavity solitons: Results

+For our analysis, as mentioned in the previous subsection, stability considerations limit us to choosing shallow tweezing potentials, namely effective potentials with small to moderate heights characterized by $h_{\phi}$.
+For this work, we fix $h_\phi=2$.
+In future efforts, we will provide a more systematic analysis of the stability considerations for different phase modulation profile parameters and explore the possibilities of static and dynamic tweezing accordingly.
+Here, we restrict our considerations to a proof-of-principle example of a phase modulation enabling a stable static confined CS and examine the dynamical outcome for different parameters of the selected protocol $\tau_0(z)$.
+Moreover, we reiterate that all examples we discuss are limited to fixing $u_{\rm in} = 2$ and $\Delta =3.5$.

-In this section we report on the case study of a tweezer with a ``natural'' width that is close to the intrinsic width of the CS in the absence of the tweezer.
-In particular, we choose a tweezer width with $\sigma_\phi = 2$ and height $h_\phi = 4.6633$ (so that the maximum height of the tweezer is 2).
-The cases of a narrow and a wide tweezer are presented in the Appendix~\ref{AppendixTweeze}.
-For the full LL Eq.~(\ref{eq:LLETweeze}), the steady state CS is found centered at $\tau_0 = 0$ using a Newton-Krylov solver supplemented with the power-balance constraint Eq.~(\ref{LLConstraint}) which selects a detuning parameter value of $\Delta = 2.8357$.
-The same $\Delta$, $\sigma_\phi$, and $h_\phi$ are used in the NCVA with a Newton-Krylov solver to find the initial variational parameters for the system.
-The parameter space for $\beta$ and $\tau_f$ is discretized into 41 steps between 0.1 and 20 in both directions, giving 1681 combinations for $\tau_0(z)$ as per Eq.~(\ref{tau0}).
+We now report on the results having fixed the tweezer width to $\sigma_\phi = 2$, as mentioned earlier.
+The parameter space for $\beta$ and $\tau_f$ is discretized into 41 points between 0.1 and 20 in both directions, giving 1681 combinations for $\tau_0(z)$ as per Eq.~(\ref{tau0}).
 The full LL Eq.~(\ref{eq:LLETweeze}) is solved using a standard second order finite difference scheme in space and a standard fourth order Runge-Kutta method in time.
 It is relevant to note that the integration of the NCVA system of ODEs required the use of a stiff ODE solver and thus we used Matlab's {\tt ode15s}.
-Both the full LL PDE and the NCVA ODEs are evolved until $z_f = 4z^*$, with $z^* = 2.5$ (see Fig.~\ref{fig:tau0}) which ensures that the tweezed and/or non-tweezed CS had enough time to converge towards their steady state.
+Both the full LL PDE and the NCVA ODEs are evolved until $z_f = 4z^*$, with $z^* = 2.5$ (see Fig.~\ref{fig:tau0}) which ensures that the successfully tweezed or non-tweezed CS had enough time to converge towards their respective steady states.